Equality means everyone has the right to be treated fairly and have the opportunity to fulfil their potential.

 Public sector organisations set Equality Outcomes once every 4 years.

-North Ayrshire Council, along with public sector partners, consulted on revised Equality Outcomes during 2016.
+North Ayrshire Council, along with public sector partners, consulted on Equality Outcomes during 2020.

-This section contains the report on the shared Equality Outcomes and actions specific to the Council.
-Information is attached on the consultation process.
+This section contains the report on the shared Equality Outcomes, and sub-outcomes and actions specific to the Council.
+Information is attached on the consultation process, including responses.

 North Ayrshire Health and Social Care Partnership equality outcomes